aigovernance/aaai2025/README.md

-# The IJCAI 2024 Workshop on AI Governance
+# The AI Governance Workshop

-The workshop will take place at IJCAI 2024 in August.
+This is a recurring workshop.

 Powered by Jekyll with the [al-folio](https://github.com/alshedivat/al-folio) theme.
 Please refer to the original repo for how to modify and deploy.